f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

   - FM1: this is Frequency Modulation with approximative demodulation algorithm not using atan2
   - FM2: this is Frequency Modulation with less approximative demodulation algorithm still not using atan2
-  - FM3: this is Frequency Modulation with atan2 approximation
+  - FM3: this is Frequency Modulation with atan2 approximation for phase calculation and then a discrete differentiation is applied
   - AM: this is Amplitude Modulation
-  - USB: USB demodulation synchronous to the carrier
+  - USB: &#9888; USB demodulation synchronous to the carrier
-  - LSB: USB demodulation synchronous to the carrier
+  - LSB: &#9888; LSB demodulation synchronous to the carrier

-For FM choose the algorithm that best suits your conditions.
+For FM choose the algorithm that best suits your conditions. &#9888; only FM3 is accurate with regard to FM deviation (see 10).

-USB and LSB modes are experimental and do not show good results for present standards sample rates.
+&#9888; USB and LSB modes are experimental and do not show good results for present standards sample rates.

-<h3>10: FM excursion adjustment</h3>
+<h3>10: FM deviation adjustment</h3>

-Using this button you can adjust the nominal FM excursion as a percentage of the channel bandwidth that is displayed on the right of the button.
-When a signal with this excursion is received the demodulated signal is in the range -0.5/+0.5 which is shifted to a 0/1 range video signal.
+Using this button you can adjust the nominal FM deviation as a percentage of the channel bandwidth that is displayed on the right of the button.
+When a signal with this deviation is received the demodulated signal is in the range -0.5/+0.5 which is shifted to a 0/1 range video signal.

-Note that the value is accurate only with the atan2 differential demodulator i.e. FM3.
+&#9888; The value is accurate only with the atan2 differential demodulator i.e. FM3.
 With FM1 and FM2 you will have to adjust it for best image results.
 You can use the scope as an aid to try to fit the video signal in the 0/1 range.

 <h3>11: FFT asymmetrical filter toggle</h3>